Suhana-Samanta/Cognizant-Digital-Nurture-4.0-JavaFSE-SupersetID-6403192-/Week 8/2. Git-HOL/README.md

-# Git-HOL 2 — Using .gitignore to Ignore Unwanted Files
+# 2.Git-HOL — Using .gitignore to Ignore Unwanted Files

 ## Objectives